-Most importantly, art educators provide their students a classroom environment in which they can explore their own personal mode of expression and are only limited by how far their imagination will take them.
+Art educators provide students with an environment where they can explore their mode of expression and are only limited by how far their imagination will take them.

 –National Standards for Arts Education

-Any New Mexico or West Texas public or private school art teacher or individuals who offer professional art lessons to individuals 18 years of age or younger are eligible to enter the Runnels Gallery Art Educator Exhibition.
+Any New Mexico or West Texas public or private school art teacher or individual who offers private art lessons can enter the exhibition.